NWebsec/Docs/source/nwebsec/NWebsec.Owin.rst

 Documentation
 *************

 The middleware is documented alongside the web.config and MVC attributes.
-Refer to the [[NWebsec]] documentation for samples.
+Refer to the :doc:`Configuration` for samples.